LSEG-API-Samples/Article.OpenPermID.Python.APIs/README.md

 ![Search for the entity type of "Refinitiv"](search2.png)

-- **Call the search method to search for a "IBM" string with 'quote' and 'json' for the entityType and format parameters respectively**
+- **Call the search method to search for an "IBM" string with 'quote' and 'json' for the entityType and format parameters respectively**
 ```
 output,err = opid.search('IBM',entityType='quote',format='json')
 ```